Shopify/better-html/README.md

 The main goal of this helper is to assert that Ruby data translates into Javascript data, but never becomes javascript code.

-Simply create a test file and add a test such as this:
+Simply create a test such as this:

 ```ruby
 require 'test_helper'